Discovering the Effects of Post Disgorgement Maturation

 There has been a lot of debate on whether champagne labels should carry disgorgement dates.
 Some critics favor the idea while others do not.
 The fact that more and more producers are adding this information to labels seems to show precedence in favor of the practice.
 Why is this?
-Because wine disgorged six months ago will taste quite different from the same wine disgorged four years ago.
+Because wine disgorged six months ago will taste quite differently from the same wine disgorged four years ago.
 [What is disgorgement?]
 Some retailers are against labeling this information because they believe most consumers think the most recent disgorgement is the best bottle.
 Personally, if I have a choice, I will go for the older disgorgement, and I think many consumers would too if they understood the effects of post-disgorgement maturation.

 Prior to my visit to Reims, I certainly would not know enough about the topic to care one way or another.
 Who cares about disgorgement dates anyway?
 Champagne is Champagne.
 There are good reasons why disgorgement dates are so important and my opinion changed with a visit to the area, talking in depth amid three forward thinking producers.